How to Dissolve an LLC

 Settle Outstanding Debts

 It would be best if you let your creditors know about the dissolution.
 You can send them a letter via certified mail and return the receipt requested.
-If you are unsure what kind of creditor you have, check with your attorney or contact your state’s Secretary of State’s office.
+If unsure what kind of creditor you have, check with your attorney or contact your state’s Secretary of State’s office.
 Your state’s law will specify the proper procedure.
 Usually, you must provide notice within 30 days of the dissolution.
 Any claim filed against you after the deadline will be dismissed if you fail to provide notice.

 It’s important to keep track of your debts and credit card balances.
 If you’re unsure whether you need to send out notices to creditors, check your credit report first.
 A free copy of your credit report can be found at annualcreditreport.com.
 You can also get one every four years through AnnualCreditReport.com.
 Once you’ve checked your report, you should consider sending out notices to creditors.